BitcoinDesign/Guide/guide/payments/send.md

 Particularly with payments for larger amounts, it is good practice to allow users to review and confirm the information before it is sent.

+Payments initiated via invoices which don't require any additional input by the user can avoid this review step, as the whole user interaction is one of review and confirmation.

-Wallets that offer features for spending limits or support multi-key schemes for additional security may ask users to go through additional confirmation steps here.
+Wallets that offer features for [pending limits]({{ '/guide/onboarding/protecting-a-wallet/#wallet-limits' | relative_url }})s or support [multi-key]({{ '/guide/private-key-management/multi-key/' | relative_url }}) schemes for additional security may ask users to go through additional confirmation steps here.

 </div>

 ## Transaction processing

 Processing times may also differ a lot between on-chain and Lightning network payments.
-On-chain, pending transactions are bundled into a new block roughly every 10 minutes.
-On the Lightning network, payment routing happens instantly and is largely dependent on the number of nodes involved and their responsiveness.
+On-chain, pending transactions are bundled into a [new block]({{ '/guide/getting-started/technology-primer/#what-is-a-blockchain' | relative_url }}) roughly every 10 minutes.
+On the Lightning network, [payment routing]({{ '/guide/getting-started/technology-primer/#how-are-payments-routed' | relative_url }}) happens instantly and is largely dependent on the number of nodes involved and their responsiveness.

 When transactions take longer than expected, users need to be clearly informed about the status.
 In scenarios like in-store payments, speedy confirmation is of the essence, as the user wants to move on, and the merchant may have other customers waiting.
 In-app status updates can be coupled with notifications, or even emails, to ensure that both parties are confident that everything is in order.